Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Thin graphs as VPG graphs

-Further modifying the model $\mathcal{M}_3$ by translating vertically the paths that are grounded to the $x$-axe and horizontally the paths that are grounded to the $y$-axe in order to have the bends lying in the diagonal $y = -x$, we can obtain a monotone \Lr-model $\mathcal{M}_4$ for every 2-thin graph.
-Moreover, we will prove in the next section that 2-thin graphs are exactly the blocking monotone \Lr-graphs.
+We will prove in the next section that 2-thin graphs are exactly the blocking monotone \Lr-graphs.
 An \Lr-model is \emph{blocking} if for every two non-intersecting \Lr's, either the vertical or the horizontal prolongation of one of them intersects the other.